Call for Papers

 Chair:

-Sudip Chakarborty, IEEE TEMS
+Sudip Chakarborty, IEEE TEMS, sudip.chakarborty@unical.it

 Co-Chair:

-Eduardo Ahumada-Tello, IEEE TEMS | Robert Bierwolf, ICE Community
+Eduardo Ahumada-Tello, IEEE TEMS, eahumada@ieee.org | Robert Bierwolf, ICE Community, robert.bierwolf@xs4all.nl

 Description